alexzhangs/library-metadata/Standards and Models of Library Metadata.md

 		- 载体表现｜Manifestation

-			- e.g.: a publicatiion as when we go to a bookstore to purchase a book. we may know its ISBN but the particular copy does not matter as long as ti's in good condition and not missing pages.
+			- e.g.: a publication as when we go to a bookstore to purchase a book. we may know its ISBN but the particular copy does not matter as long as it's in good condition and not missing pages.

 		- 单件｜Item